AnirudhNambi/Project/README.md

 # Project
-It is a deduplication application developed using PHP.
+It is a two phase data deduplication application developed using Java.